 Travels with a Donkey in the Cévennes

-A reading by the Dean of Canterbury
+A reading by The Dean

 Travels with a Donkey in the Cévennes is Robert Louis Stevenson’s story of his “pilgrimage”, made alone, with Modestine the donkey he bought to carry his luggage for the twelve day walk across valleys and mountains in the South of France in 1878.